NVIDIA/NeMo/README.md

 Every time we call `python3 main.py`, a base configuration will be generated for the given model, and it will be saved to the `logs` directory indicated in your config files.
 The base configuration consists of a YAML file that can be run using the NeMo-Megatron training container.
-However, this base configuration has not yet been optimized to achieve the highest possible throughput.
+However, this base configuration has not yet been optimized to achieve the highest possible throughput, the optimization will take place in the next step (Training HP Search).

 ###### 5.3.2.2.3.
 Training HP Search